UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-function.md

 ## Programming with dplyr

+A lot of the "cleverness" of the tidyverse comes from how it handles the values we pass to its functions.
+This lets us write code in a very expressive way (for example, the idea of treating the dplyr pipelines as a sentence consisting of a series of verbs, with the `%>%` operator being read as "and then".
+Unfortunately this comes at a price when we come to use `dplyr` in our own functions.
+The `dplyr` functions use what is known as Non Standard Evaluation; this means that they don't evaluate their parameters in the standard way that the examples in this episode have used so far.
+This is probably the most complicted concept we will cover today, so pleae don't worry if you don't "get" it at first attempt.

+We'll illustrate this by way of an example.

 Let's write a function that will filter our gapminder data by year *and* calculate the GDP of all the countries that are returned.
 First, let's think about how we'd do this *without* using a function.
 We'll then put our code in a function; this will let us easily repeat the calculation for other years, without re-writing the code.